LosManos/VacheTache/README.md

 	// ticketReference becomes something like "TKT-UtaTrB".

 	var tooShort = pr.String("LongPrefix", 5);
-	// The lib has decided to be safe and returns "LongP".
+	// The lib has decided to play it safe and sets tooShort to "LongP".

 	pr.StringCharacters = "012345+-";
 	var numbers = pr.String();
-	// nubmers becomes something like "45-+241+";
+	// numbers becomes something like "45-+241+";